đŸŒ±The Messy, Beautiful Work of Becoming

 • The courage to become themselves within a community

-At WHPS, our goal is not to eliminate the messy moments, but to make sure children never move through them alone.
+And that kind of learning requires space, coaching, and safety.
+At WHPS, our goal isn’t to prevent every messy moment, but to ensure children never move through them alone.

-Children don’t learn these skills by accident.
+• Children don’t develop these skills by accident.
+They grow because the adults around them provide:

-And it’s why WHPS is intentionally built to support this stage of becoming.
+That’s why the environment matters just as much as the curriculum — and why WHPS is intentionally built to support this stage of becoming.

 We have: